gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 GNAT and Libraries
 ==================

-.. index:: Library building and using
+.. index:: Library building and referencing

-This section describes how to build and use libraries with GNAT, and also shows how to recompile the GNAT run-time library.
-You should be familiar with the Project Manager facility (see the *GNAT_Project_Manager* chapter of the *GPRbuild User's Guide*) before reading this chapter.
+This section describes how to build and use libraries with GNAT and how to recompile the GNAT run-time library.
+You should be familiar with the Project Manager facility (see the *GNAT_Project_Manager* chapter of the :title:`GPRbuild User's Guide`) before reading this chapter.

 .. _Introduction_to_Libraries_in_GNAT: